Headstone Manor and Museum: The Great Barn

 Headstone Manor was a working farm, and consequently was surrounded by many ancient farm buildings.
 By the early 20th century, the majority of these buildings had fallen into a state of disrepair and were eventually destroyed.
 Only two remain, and by far the most impressive is the farm building now known as the Great Barn (formerly referred to as the Tithe Barn).

 Built in 1506 on the orders of the then Archbishop of Canterbury, the Grade II* listed Great Barn has a framework made entirely from English Oak, measuring an impressive 43 metres long and nine metres high.
 Originally, the Barn would have been mainly used by the tenant farmer of Headstone to store grains and stable horses, with a few bays reserved for the use of the Archbishop.
 Despite its previous name, it was never used to store tithes.

-By the 1920s, the condition of the Barn was very poor.
+By the 1920s, the Barn was in a very poor condition.
 It was not until a major restoration project carried out by the London Borough of Harrow in the 1970s that the Great Barn was bought back to its former state of glory.
 The Great Barn was converted to provide the facilities needed for an active museum.
 The resulting rich brown weather-boarded building with ancient tiled roof formed the first usable building of Harrow Museum when it opened in 1986.

 In 2014 a programme of restoration began, initially transforming the Great Barn into a function space.